North Korea’s Kim calls for meeting to review state affairs | Federal News Network

 State media reports of Kim’s comments during Wednesday’s Politburo meeting did not include specific details of what would be discussed in the party plenary.
 They also did not mention any critical remarks toward Washington or Seoul.

-The KCNA said Kim described 2023 as a crucial year for accomplishing the goals set under a five-year plan established during a ruling party congress in January 2021, where he vowed to revamp his economy and also bolster his nuclear deterrent in the face of U.S.-led sanctions and pressure.
-During that congress, Kim issued a long wish list of sophisticated weaponry, including more powerful intercontinental ballistic missiles, hypersonic weapons, nuclear-powered submarines, spy satellites and tactical nuclear arms.
+KCNA said Kim described 2023 as a crucial year for accomplishing the goals set under a five-year plan established during a ruling party congress in January 2021, where he vowed to revamp the economy and bolster nuclear deterrent in the face of U.S.-led sanctions and pressure.
+During that congress, Kim issued a long wishlist of sophisticated weaponry, including more powerful intercontinental ballistic missiles, hypersonic weapons, nuclear-powered submarines, spy satellites and tactical nuclear arms.

-The dozens of North Korean missile tests conducted this year have included multiple launches of ICBMs with potential range to reach the U.S. mainland and an intermediate-range missile flown over Japan.
-The North has also conducted a barrage of short-range launches it described as simulated nuclear attacks on South Korean and U.S. targets as it angrily reacted to the expansion of the allies’ combined military exercises, which the North insists are rehearsals for a potential invasion.
+The dozens of North Korean missile tests conducted this year have included multiple launches of ICBMs with a potential range to reach the U.S. mainland and an intermediate-range missile flown over Japan.
+North Korea has also conducted a barrage of short-range launches it described as simulated nuclear attacks on South Korean and U.S. targets as it angrily reacted to the expansion of the allies’ combined military exercises, which North Korea insists are rehearsals for a potential invasion.

 North Korea has punctuated its tests with threats of nuclear conflict with Washington and Seoul that communicated an escalatory nuclear doctrine.
-Pyongyang’s rubber-stamp parliament in September passed a law that authorized preemptive nuclear attacks over a broad range of scenarios, including non-war situations, where it may perceive its leadership as under threat.
+Its rubber-stamp parliament in September passed a law that authorized preemptive nuclear attacks in a broad range of scenarios, including non-war situations, where the country may perceive its leadership as under threat.

+Kim’s expanding weapons program and increasingly provocative threats have raised concerns in South Korea, where some politicians and experts have called for the reintroduction of tactical U.S. nuclear weapons that were removed from South Korea in the 1990s, or for Seoul to pursue its own deterrents.

+When asked about those calls during a news conference in Seoul, U.S. Ambassador to South Korea Philip Goldberg reiterated the United States’ commitment to “extended deterrence,” or defending allies South Korea and Japan with the full range of U.S. military capabilities, including nuclear ones.

+Goldberg also stressed the importance of trilateral security cooperation among Washington, Seoul and Japan, and highlighted the increasing deployment of U.S. strategic assets to the region for training with allies.

+“We are in constant conversations to discuss ideas from the (South) Korean government about how we can make more effective (our) extended deterrence,” Goldberg said, without elaborating.

-Experts say Kim’s brinkmanship is aimed at forcing the United States to accept the idea of the North as a nuclear power and negotiating economic and security concessions from a position of strength.
+Experts say Kim’s brinksmanship is aimed at negotiating economic and security concessions from a position of strength and forcing the United States to accept North Korea as a nuclear power.
 South Korean officials have said North Korea might up the ante soon by conducting its first nuclear test since 2017.

+Kim Yo Jong, the influential sister of North Korea’s leader, said last month that the United States could never deprive the North of what she described as its right to self-defense “no matter how desperately it may seek to disarm” her country with “hell bent” hostility.
+Her statement came in response to the Biden administration’s push for U.N. condemnation of a North Korean ICBM test that month.

+China and Russia vetoed a U.S.-led attempt in May to toughen Security Council sanctions on North Korea over its earlier ballistic tests.
+Experts say the North’s next nuclear test, which would be its seventh overall, is likely be the first in which the Security Council fails to respond with new punitive measures.

-Following the North’s latest ICBM test in November, Kim boasted that the country has acquired another “reliable and maximum-capacity” weapon to contain U.S. military threats.
+Following North Korea’s latest ICBM test in November, Kim Jong Un boasted that the country has acquired another “reliable and maximum-capacity” weapon to contain U.S. military threats.

 Copyright